 JetBlue is one of those airlines that only extends their flight schedule every few months in batch, instead of 330 days in advance like some of the other airlines.
 Historically, flights have always been extended on a Sunday and the Friday beforehand they open up the booking window to those interested in a JetBlue Vacation.
 However, this go-around, there was no indication that flights were to be extended today, but they were.
 This means, you can no go ahead and book flights through Feb.
 10, 2021.

-Previously, you could only book flights through Oct.
-24, 2020, so you can now book flights for the most popular time of the year including Thanksgiving, Christmas Break and New Years.
+Previously, you could only book flights through Jan.
+4, 2021, so you can now book flights for a good majority of the winter, including popular times such as MLK long weekend.

-Although due to the COVID situation and the 5put in place, you can book now and always cancel later — for a Travel Fund voucher.
+Although due to the COVID-19 pandemic, you can book now and always cancel later without any change fees and you’ll receive a Travel Fund voucher for the amount paid (as long as your flight is booked by June 30).
 This is the same policy that was always in existent for those with JetBlue Mosaic members, but now even includes those lowest-level fare tickets.

 You also have 24 hours to cancel a flight for a full refund, so you can always “book now and figure it out later”.
 If your plans are flexible, use the JetBlue Fare Finder which will give you the cheapest price for every day of the month.

 With the current pandemic in place, are you booking flights for next winter, or staying put for now?